 Take Evernote to work

 - Meeting notes.
-Use these templates to make a record of what happened.
+Use this template to make a record of what happened.
 Share your notes, so everyone’s on the same page.
 Actively taking notes also helps you stay engaged, even during meetings.

 - Voice memos and meeting recordings.
 Evernote can record audio.
 We’ll say that again.
 Evernote can record audio.
 Write notes and take pictures at the same time, and group them for a complete capture of your meeting or class.